Maqsad

 Maqsad is a 1984 Indian Hindi-language action film directed by K. Bapaiah and produced by D. Rama Naidu under the Suresh Productions banner.
-The film stars Jeetendra, Rajesh Khanna, Jaya Prada, Sridevi, and Waheeda Rehman in lead roles.
+The film stars Jeetendra, Rajesh Khanna, Jaya Prada, Sridevi, and Waheeda Rehman.
 The music was composed by Bappi Lahiri.
 Shatrughan Sinha makes a guest appearance.
 Prem Chopra, Ranjeet, Shakti Kapoor, Kader Khan, Amjad Khan, and Shreeram Lagoo are featured in supporting roles.

-A remake of the Telugu film Mundadugu (1983), Maqsad was a major commercial success.
+Maqsad is remake of the 1983 Telugu film Mundadugu.
 It was the second highest-grossing film of 1984.

 Plot

 Rajeshwar is the only son of Dharamraj, who is an industrialist, and partners with Naglingam Reddy, Nagendra, and Dhanraj.
 Rajeshwar then meets a girl from a poor family, Bharati, who happens to be his school teacher's daughter and falls in love with her.

 Bharati's father is Vishnupratap, a schoolteacher, who is unhappy, for he is unable to earn enough money to feed his family and provide them with basic amenities.
 He and other teachers work in the school managed by Dharamraj.
 The fund management headed by Dhanraj has been for years without giving any hike in fees to teachers making them work.
 When Rajeshwar learns of this, he confronts the partners for their lies.

 Bharati has a neighbor, Tilak, who is unemployed, and lives with his mother, Sharda, who works as a maidservant in Dhanraj's house.
 Later he is hired as a manager in Dharamraj industries and obstructs the three partners' criminal activities.

 Rajeshwar is impressed by Tilak's sincerity.
 Meanwhile, Tilak falls in love with the Dhanraj's daughter, Rani.
 Dharamraj accidentally meets Sharda and realizes that Tilak is his long-lost nephew.
 Dharamraj tells Rajeshwar the history of his family and how Tilak is related to him.
 Then Dharamraj is killed, and the evidence points towards Tilak and he has to gather evidence to prove his innocence.